Trigeminal Neuralgia Treatment Option

 Additionally, recovery can be prolonged, and certain procedures, like microvascular decompression, may not be suitable for older individuals or those with underlying health conditions.

-For patients seeking effective relief without the risks and downtime of surgery, alternative treatments like platelet-rich plasma (PRP) injections are emerging as promising options.
-This innovative approach harnesses the body’s natural healing processes to provide lasting pain relief, making it an ideal choice for individuals with trigeminal neuralgia who wish to avoid surgical intervention.
+This minimally invasive, highly targeted approach harnesses the body’s natural healing processes to provide lasting pain relief, making it an ideal choice for individuals with trigeminal neuralgia who wish to avoid surgical intervention.

-Platelet-rich plasma injections involve isolating growth-factor-rich plasma from the patient’s blood and injecting it near the affected trigeminal nerve.
-PRP stimulates tissue repair and reduces inflammation, addressing the underlying irritation that contributes to nerve pain.
+Platelet-rich plasma injections involve isolating growth-factor-rich plasma from the patient’s blood and injecting it with image guidance near the affected branches of the trigeminal nerve.
+PRP stimulates tissue repair, nerve regeneration (re-myelination), and reduces inflammation, addressing the underlying irritation contributing to nerve pain.

-• Non-invasive: Unlike surgery, PRP requires no incisions or anesthesia, minimizing recovery time.
+- Non-invasive: Unlike surgery, IGNIte requires no incisions or anesthesia, minimizing recovery time.

 How This Type of Treatment Delivers Results